cyberark/conjur/tutorials/policy/applications.md

 At Conjur, we refer to this process of adding new stuff as "enrollment".
 The basic flow works in three steps:

 1. Define protected resources, such as Webservices and Variables, using a policy.
+Call this "Policy A".
+2. In "Policy A", create a group which has access to the protected resources.
-2. Define an application, generally consisting of a Layer (group of hosts).
+3. Define an application, generally consisting of a Layer (group of hosts), in another policy.
+Call this "Policy B".
-3. Grant the application layer access to the protected resources.
+4. In "Policy A", add the Layer from "Policy B" to a group which has access to the protected resources.

-Step (3) has a special name, "entitlement", because in this step existing objects are linked together, and no new objects are created.
+Step (4) has a special name, "entitlement", because in this step existing objects are linked together, and no new objects are created.
+An entitlement is always one of the following:

+* Grant a policy Group to a Layer.
+* Grant a policy Group to a different Group (usually a group of Users).

 Organizing policy management into three categories - protected resources, applications, and entitlements - helps to keep the workflow organized and clear.
 It also satisfies the essential security requirements of separation of duties and least privilege.